Lu-Jiejie/powershell-prompt/README.md

 ## Features

-+ Show current git branch and status of current project.
++ Show current Git branch and status of current project.
 + Show the package version of current project.
 + Show thr environment and it's version of current project.

 ## Why?

-I wanted to have a simple way to change my Powershell prompt to Starship style without having to install any additional software, although it said it is minimal.
-All the scripts are written in Powershell and are very simple to understand and modify, and make me feel like I'm in control of my prompt.
++ No need to install any other software.
++ All code is written in ps1 scripts, easy to understand and modify.
++ No runtime other than Powershell is used.

 ## References